churchincanberra/churchincanberra.github.io/README.md

 <details><summary><strong>2.
 How to update the church announcement</strong></summary>

 Church announcement page is updated automatically by `update-announcement.yml`.
-The update is scheduled to run twice every Sunday at 09:30 AEST and 09:30 AEDT.
+The update is scheduled to run every hour at 35 minutes past.

 At high level, the automation works as follows: